DOSP-5615-Team/Project1-Bitcoin-mining/README_Karthik_Rohith.md

   title="Optional title"
   style="display: inline-block; margin: 0 auto; max-width: 300px">

 Master takes the number of leading zeroes to be present in bitcoin hash as input and starts mining coins.
-Once a worker process is available, it sends an available to mine message to master.
+Once a worker process is available, it sends an available to mine message to the master.
 Then the master allocates the mining task to that worker by sending a start to mine message along with input number number of zeroes.
-And the master listens and prints output from worker while parallelly mining coins by itself.
+And the master listens to worker and prints output while parallelly mining coins by itself.

 **Assumptions**